MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 ## Prerequisites

+You need the following prerequisites to create a workspace.

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

 - You must be an **Owner** of the resource group you use, to create a new storage account.
 For more information about how resource groups work in Azure, see [Manage Azure Resource Manager resource groups by using the Azure portal](/azure/azure-resource-manager/management/manage-resource-groups-portal).